AmbireTech/adex-protocol/FAQ.md

 Absolutely!
 The underlying protocol supports any token - the UI, however, only supports DAI as of mid-2020, but migrating to another stablecoin or allowing multiple is possible.

 Keep in mind, even if the base currency is a specific stablecoin (e.g. DAI), we still allow topping up your account with multiple cryptocurrencies and fiat.

+## In the staking portal, how are rewards distributed?
+Rewards are currently distributed through an OUTPACE channel controlled solely by the validator that's responsible for the given pool.
+Later on, Polkadot parachains may be used to control distribution on certain pools.

 # FAQ - Platform